Home | Site Index | Disclaimer | Email Me!

 Fabio recently terminated three auctions claiming "parallel imports" violations.
 For those of you unfamiliar with parallel imports, we copied some excerpts from the law web site of Ladis & Parry that explain US and British Laws concerning parallel imports as they would apply to the terminated auctions.
 The items being offered were authentic Burberry scarves bought in England from a Burberry's store.

-The three terminated auctions, with pictures, can be viewed here:
+The three terminated auctions for authentic Burberry merchandise, with good pictures, can be viewed here:

 1. Auction #1